MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 ### Cross-browser compatibility

 Test your app for [cross-browser compatibility](https://developer.mozilla.org/docs/Learn/Tools_and_testing/Cross_browser_testing).
 Make sure your PWA works, by testing it in different browsers and environments.
-See [Tools](https://developer.microsoft.com/microsoft-edge/tools/remote) at _Microsoft Edge Developer_.
+See [Tools](https://developer.microsoft.com/en-us/microsoft-edge/tools/)<!-- temp keep /en-us, delete it later when omitting it ends up at right url --> at _Microsoft Edge Developer_.

 ### Responsive design